 The best brunch spots in Singapore

 Brunch is an institution – as it should be.
 There's nothing better than waking up slightly later on the weekends and hunting down the perfect brunch spot where you can order both breakfast and lunch items.
 Whether it's regular eggs on toast, ricotta pancakes or a bowl of pasta, hit up these spots in Singapore to fuel your lazy weekend with late breakfast meals and a cup (or two) of coffee.
-RECOMMENDED: 7 most Instagrammable cafes in Singapore and the best minimalist cafés in Singapore
+RECOMMENDED: 7 most Instagrammable cafes in Singapore and The best minimalist cafés in Singapore

-The most romantic restaurants in Singapore
+The best steak restaurants in Singapore

-The most romantic restaurants in Singapore
+The best steak restaurants in Singapore

 The best rooftop bars in Singapore